nashville-software-school/server-side-dotnet-curriculum/book-1-foundations/chapters/concepts-self-assessment.md

 b.
 Inside the ProductType.cs file, create a class named ProductType.
 c.
 Add the following property to the ProductType class:

-title (string): Represents the title of the product type.
+* Title (string): Represents the title of the product type.
+* Id (int) : Represents a unique Id for the product type

 ### Define the Product Class
 a.
 Create a new file named Product.cs.
 b.
 Inside the Product.cs file, create a class named Product.
 c.
 Add the following properties to the Product class:

-* name (string): Represents the name of the product.
+* Name (string): Represents the name of the product.
-* price (decimal): Represents the price of the product.
+* Price (decimal): Represents the price of the product.
-* type (ProductType): Represents the composed, related product type for this product
+* ProductTypeId (int): Represents the id for the product's product type

+### Create the program loop
+1. Declare a list of product types and a list of products.
+When creating the lists, add at least two product types and five products.
+1. Display a welcome message for the application
+1. Create a loop that asks the user to choose an option, and will continue running until the use selects `5`, at which point the program will finish.

-###Implement the Menu System in Program.cs
+### Implement the Menu System in Program.cs

-a.
-Open the Program.cs file.
-b.
-Inside the Program class, implement the following methods:

-DisplayMenu: Displays the main menu with options for interacting with the application.

-DisplayAllProducts: Displays all the available products in the console.

-DeleteProduct: Deletes a product from the list of available products

-AddProduct: Adds a new product to the list of available products.

-UpdateProduct: Updates the properties of an existing product.
+Inside the Program class, you will implement the following methods underneath the loop (detailed instructions for each below).
+To test whether these methods work, add logic to the program loop to call the appropriate method when a user chooses an option:

+1. `DisplayMenu`

+1. `DisplayAllProducts`

+1. `DeleteProduct`

+1. `AddProduct`

+1. `UpdateProduct`

-### Implement the DisplayMenu Method
+### Implement the `DisplayMenu` Method

 1. Inside the Program class, implement the DisplayMenu method.
 1. The DisplayMenu method should display the following options to the console: